Quaid01/Code-for-Minocycline-Influence-On-Protein-Stability-Research-Project/README.md

 This project is intended for academic and educational purposes only.
 Users are responsible for ensuring compliance with all dependencies' licensing terms.

-### Acknowledgments

-A thank you to the developers of OpenMM and PyRosetta for providing the essential tools for this research.